RAI-SCC/torch_blue/docs/source/index.rst

-torch-bayesian -- Flexible Bayesian Neural Networks with pytorch
+torch_bayesian -- Flexible Bayesian Neural Networks with PyTorch
 ================================================================

 Release: |release|

-torch-bayesian is a python package for implementing Bayesian Neural Networks oriented closely along pytorch.
+torch_bayesian is a Python package for implementing Bayesian neural networks that closely mimics the interface of `PyTorch <https://pytorch.org/>`_.

 .. toctree::
    :caption: Table of Contents